consensus-shipyard/ipc/README.md

 The purpose of the SubnetActor is to

-1. keep track of a subnet’s parameters (name, parent, consensus, staking parameters, status etc.)
+1. keep track of a subnet’s parameters (name, parent, consensus, staking parameters, status, etc.)
 2. provide validators with the ability to join and leave the subnet
 3. manage validators’ stake
 4. manage the subnet’s status
-5. allows validators to submit checkpoints and to commit them to the Gateway once majority is reached
+5. allows validators to submit checkpoints and to commit them to the Gateway once the majority is reached
 6. distribute rewards, received from the Gateway, to validators

 ## SubnetRegistry